 Dr. Albert's special areas of interest are in orthognathic surgery, reconstructive surgery and cleft surgery.
 He received his medical degree in 1977 from Harvard Medical School in Boston, and received his medical degree in dentistry from the Harvard School of Dental Medicine in 1971.
 He completed his residency training at Massachusetts General Hospital in Boston.
 He received special certification in Oral and Maxillofacial Surgery in 1979.
 Dr. Albert is an OHSU Professor Emeritus of Oral and Maxillofacial Surgery, having taught in that department from 1977 until he joined the OHSU Department of Otolaryngology/Head and Neck Surgery in the division of Head and Neck Surgery in 2002.

-Peter Andersen, MD - Head and neck Cancer
+Peter Andersen, MD - Director, Head and neck Cancer

 Dr. Andersen received his medical degree from Washington University School of Medicine in St. Louis, Missouri in 1988.
 He did his residency at Oregon Health Sciences University from 1988-93 and then completed a fellowship in head and neck surgery/oncology at Memorial Sloan-Kettering Cancer Center in New York City from 1993-95, during which time he received a $10,000 award from the American Cancer Society Clinical Fellowship and a Basic Science Award from the Manhattan Eye, Ear and Throat Hospital Resident Research Day.
 In 1995 he became Assistant Professor in the Department of Otolaryngology/Head and Neck Surgery at OHSU.
 He is currently a Professor.